ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 ## What are the considerations of Quantum Safe Cryptography?
 {: #qsc-considerations}

-Before configuring your application to send requests to {{site.data.keyword.keymanagementserviceshort}} through a quantum safe enabled {{site.data.keyword.keymanagementserviceshort}} service endpoint, please keep in mind the following considerations:
+Before configuring your service to send requests to {{site.data.keyword.keymanagementserviceshort}} through a quantum safe enabled {{site.data.keyword.keymanagementserviceshort}} service endpoint, please keep in mind the following considerations:

 - **The National Institute for Standards and Technology (NIST) is in the process of [standardizing quantum safe algorithms](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography){: external}.**
-    NIST is currently evaluating candidate approaches to quantum safe cryptography and isn't expected to complete the standardization process until after 2023. {{site.data.keyword.keymanagementserviceshort}} uses
-    the Kyber algorithm, which is one of the third round candidates under evaluation.
+  NIST is currently evaluating candidate approaches to quantum safe cryptography and isn't expected to complete the standardization process until after 2023. {{site.data.keyword.keymanagementserviceshort}} uses the Kyber algorithm, which is one of the third round candidates under evaluation.
   If NIST's research reveals that the Kyber algorithm is not quantum safe, the key exchange mechanism is still protected by the classic TLS algorithms when using the Kyber algorithm in hybrid mode.

 - **Performance results may vary from traditional key algorithms.**
   The quantum safe algorithm uses a larger key size compared to classic public key